-vision problems loss of muscle control weakness
+dizziness vision problems shortness of breath headache loss of muscle control unclear thinking nausea weakness unconsciousness

-shortness of breath unclear thinking unconsciousness

 The symptoms of CO poisoning are often confused with those of influenza, and the highest incidence of poisoning occurs at the onset of cold weather or during flu season.
 A victim may not experience any symptoms, only one symptom, or a few symptoms.
 Suspect the presence of carbon monoxide if symptoms tend to disappear when you leave your home.